manngo/ssms-executor-installer/README.md

 Sadly, this addon hasn’t been updated for some time:

--	The original installer doesn’t work with newer versions of SSMS
+-	The original installer doesn’t work with newer versions of SSMS.
--	The original addon no longer works with the SSMS version 21.
+-	The original addon no longer works with the SSMS version 21 or later.

 An updated version of SSMS is available from [https://github.com/tkwj/ssms-executor](https://github.com/tkwj/ssms-executor) .

+> For now, the above version doest’t work with SSMS 22.
+However, the installer here _does_ work.

 When it comes to an updated installer, here it is.